Home » Recipes » Course » Breads and Savoury Snacks » 2 Ingredient Greek Yogurt Bagels (No Yeast)

 I like to give it a couple of quick kneads in the bowl (press the heel of your hand down into the dough and then push it away from you, before folding the dough back over itself, giving it a quarter turn and repeating the process).
 After this, shape it into a rough ball.

-Divide the dough into 4 roughly equal pieces (you can weigh them if you want to get precise), then roll each piece out into a small rope (around 6″/15cm long) with your hands.
+Divide the dough into four roughly equal pieces (you can weigh them if you want to get precise).
+There are two ways you can shape them.
+The first is to roll each piece out into a small rope (around 6″/15cm long) with your hands.
 It helps if you sprinkle a little flour on your surface to make sure it doesn’t stick.
 Bring the 2 ends of the rope together to form a circle.
 Squeeze the ends together to seal the circle.

-A classic bagel is boiled before baking to help develop that deliciously chewy crust.
+PRO TIP: A classic bagel is boiled before baking to help develop that deliciously chewy crust.
 You don’t have to boil these bagels if you don’t want to do the extra step, but I find they taste more authentic when you do.
-Get a large pot about 3/4 filled with water over high heat (I just boil my kettle and pour the just boiled water in to save time).
-Then carefully lower the bagels into the boiling water – you can lower them in with a fish slice if you like.

 If you’ve boiled the bagels, just go ahead and sprinkle your toppings directly on top as they come out of the water.
 If you’re not boiling them, you’ll need to brush them with an egg wash, milk or water and then add your toppings so they stick.
 You can also have your toppings laid out on a plate and press the tops of your bagels into them, just do whichever way you find easier.
-Transfer to the oven at 390F/200C fan and bake for 25 minutes, until the bagels are lovely and golden brown.
+Then bake them until golden and glorious.

 Five bagel topping ideas

 • Everything bagel seasoning.
-You can buy this flavour-packed seed and spice mix, but it’s really easy to make it yourself.
+You can buy this flavor-packed seed and spice mix, but it’s really easy to make it yourself.

 • Za’atar.
-Sesame seeds, sumac, flaky salt, dried oregano, thyme and/or marjoram form this delicious blend, another one of my favourites and tasty on bagels.
+Sesame seeds, sumac, flaky salt, dried oregano, thyme and/or marjoram form this delicious blend, another one of my favorites and tasty on bagels.

 • Dukkah.
 This fragrant and crunchy seed and nut mix is one of my most used ingredients.
 It mixes sesame seeds, almonds, pistachios, cumin, coriander, fennel, and flaky salt.
 Try my easy dukkah recipe and you’ll see how great it is.